 We invited the participation of faculty, community members and students at post-secondary institutions across Canada to consider the pedagogical and cultural implications for online Indigenous knowledges.
 The Network supported a collective review and discussion of each chapter, and shared responsibility to lead virtual sessions between May and October 2020.
 Collectively we discussed specific considerations and implications for our own teaching and learning in this new COVID-19 period.

 — January to March 2020 (seven sessions)

-The Wel Me7 Yews Centre for Indigenizing Higher Education responded to a need identified by professional Indigenous women in the local community to establish a culturally safe talking circle space to address specific issues of leadership and policy concerns.
-The Centre worked with the Indian Residential School Survivors Society to provide a First Nations female cultural facilitator to create and implement seven holistic bi-weekly participant sessions.
+The Wel Me7 Yews Network for Indigenizing Higher Education responded to a need identified by professional Indigenous women in the local community to establish a culturally safe talking circle space to address specific issues of leadership and policy concerns.
+The Network worked with the Indian Residential School Survivors Society to provide a First Nations female cultural facilitator to create and implement seven holistic bi-weekly participant sessions.
 We invited the participation of TRU faculty, intergenerational Tk’emlups te Secwepemc community members and students living in the Secwepemc territory.